izivkov/CasioGShockSmartSync/README.md

 attempts to adopt the calendar events to the watch as much as possible.
 The only **not** supported event types are `daily` and complex events, such as `every second Thursday of the month`.
 Count events are simulated on the watch with a start and end date, matching the event start time, count and frequency.
-In case the calendar event cannot be adopted to a watch reminder, the app will display the event as `Incompatible`
+In case the calendar event cannot be adopted to a watch reminder, the app will display the event as `Incompatible`.

+##Credits
+- The BLE-related code in this app is based on the `ble-starter-android` https://github.com/PunchThrough/ble-starter-android, but with many modifications.
+- Some if the Casio specific code is loosely based on the `Gadgetbridge` https://github.com/Freeyourgadget/Gadgetbridge project